pmat101/notes/orientation.md

 - MAANG companies have infra already built, they just want it optimised.
 Therefore they require SDE with DSA knowledge.
 Startups on the other hand require full-stack developers
 - Learn to sell yourself and your work
 - Use design tools like Canva, Figma or AdobeXD to make development less time consuming, use Pexels to grab stock images, Colorzilla to pick colours and UIColorpicker to mix-match colours

+**26/09/23**

+- exercise, pray, eat healthy, dopamine detox, 3ltr water, skin care, share progress
+- Live class: 1-7 (handwritten notes + blog)
+- recorded course: HTML, CSS, GIT

+*The Bhagavad Gita teaches that we are here to fulfill our Dharma.
+It is the path of righteousness (different for each individual) and it's our duty to find and follow our Dharma [you don't need motivation for that, just descipline and consistancy]*